Fundify-GHRCE-Final-Year-Project/monorepo/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE.txt) file for details.
+Licensed under MIT Non-Commercial License.
+Contact bhivgadearav0@gmail.com for commercial use.
+See the [LICENSE](./LICENSE.txt) file for details.

 ---